mariannepaulson/cmpe202/lab2/output/README.md

 Method Signatures are shown on Interfaces.

-I chose to display Abstract methods in "italics".
+I chose to display Abstract classes in "italics".

 Only show Dependency Relationships that are Dependent on Interfaces